Champion Marquez begins 2020 build-up in Japan | Malay Mail

 His focus on next year comes as a consequence of the pressure being applied by fast-improving French rookie Fabio Quartararo.

-“I didn't expect this guy,” Marqeuz said of Quartararo.
+“I didn’t expect this guy,” Marquez said of Quartararo.
 “He will be a very tough contender next year for the championship.”

-The 20-year-old Frenchman has had four pole positions and five podium slots so far.
+The 20-year-old Frenchman, who has had four pole positions and five podium slots so far, posted today’s fastest lap.

-“I really like this track,” Quartararo said yesterday on the Twin Ring Motegi track which is 86 miles (139km) away from the stricken Fukushima nuclear plant.

-“The objective at the beginning of the year was to take the 'Rookie of the year' title, but I'm not focussing on that any more.”
+“I’m quite happy but for sure we have to improve,” Quartararo said, with rain forecast in the region for tomorrow’s qualifying session.

-Quartararo's rookie season has seen the Petronas Yamaha rider climb to seventh in the rankings, and in the second half of the season he has emerged as Marquez's biggest rival.
+Quartararo’s rookie season has seen him climb to seventh in the rankings, and in the second half of the season he has emerged as Marquez’s biggest rival.

 Behind Marquez all riders down to Quartararo are still in with a chance of the runners up position for the 2019 season.